sooraj14072001/TEAM-GENOMICS-ONE/README.md

 ### Step 3: Adapter Trimming
-- Use **Trimmomatic tool** on the all the fastq datasets to trim adapters and keep the settings By-default and Execute
+- Use **Trimmomatic tool** on the all the fastq datasets to trim adapters and keep the settings By-default and Execute.

 ### Step 4: Read Mapping